danclab/laMEG/README.md

    replacing &lt;env name&gt; with the name of the environment you would like to create (i.e. 'lameg')

-3. Activate the environment:
+2. Activate the environment:

        conda activate <env name>

    replacing &lt;env name&gt; with name of the environment you created.

-3. Either clone the repository, or download and extract the code zip file.

-4. To install laMEG, from the project directory, run:
+3. To install laMEG, run:

-       pip install .
+       pip install lameg

-5. Before using, deactivate and reactivate the environment for changes to environment variables to take effect:
+4. Before using, deactivate and reactivate the environment for changes to environment variables to take effect:

        conda deactivate
        conda activate <env name>